AlmugheeratuAws/Full-Machine-learning-project-/README.md

 - Matplotlib
 - Seaborn
 - Scikit-learn
-- Jupyter Notebook
 ---

 ## How to Run

-1. Launch Jupyter Notebook:
+1. Launch Google colab:

-jupyter notebook
+google colab

 2. Open the notebook file: